 (1) This information is as of November 30, 2021 and is based solely on information contained in the Schedule 13D/A filed with the SEC on December 2, 2021 by Biotechnology Value Fund, L.P., or BVF, BVF I GP LLC, or BVF GP, Biotechnology Value Fund II, L.P., or BVF2, BVF II GP LLC, or BVF2 GP, Biotechnology Value Trading Fund OS LP, or Trading Fund OS, BVF Partners OS Ltd., or Partners OS, BVF GP Holdings LLC, or BVF GPH, BVF Partners L.P., or Partners, BVF Inc., Mark N. Lampert and Gorjan Hrustanovic.
 BVF and BVF GP may each be deemed to beneficially own 3,755,093 of the shares and each has shared voting and dispositive power over the shares it is deemed to beneficially own.
 BVF2 and BVF2 GP may each be deemed to beneficially own 2,865,242 of the shares and each has shared voting and dispositive power over the shares it is deemed to beneficially own.
 Trading Fund OS and Partners OS may each be deemed to beneficially own 471,350 of the shares and each has shared voting and dispositive power over the shares it is deemed to beneficially own.
 BVF GPH may be deemed to beneficially own 6,620,335 of the shares and has shared voting and dispositive power over such shares.
-Partners, BVF Inc. and Mr. Lampert may each be deemed to beneficially own 50,809 of the shares and each has shared voting and dispositive power over such shares.
+Partners, BVF Inc. and Mr. Lampert may each be deemed to beneficially own all of the shares and each has shared voting and dispositive power over the shares.

 Dr. Hrustanovic may be deemed to beneficially own 50,809 of the shares and has sole voting and dispositive power over such shares.
-BVF GP, as the general partner of BVF2, may be deemed to beneficially own the shares beneficially owned by BVF2.
-Partners OS, as the general partner of Trading Fund OS, may be deemed to beneficially own the shares beneficially owned by BVF2.
-Partners OS, as the general partner of BVF2 GP and BVF2 GP, may be deemed to beneficially own the shares beneficially owned in the aggregate by BVF and BVF2.
-Partners, as the general partner of BVF, BVF2, the investment manager of Trading Fund OS, and the sole member of Partners OS, may be deemed to beneficially own the shares beneficially owned in the aggregate by BVF and BVF2.
-Partners, may be deemed to beneficially own the shares beneficially owned in the aggregate by BVF and BVF2.
-Partners, may be deemed to beneficially own the shares beneficially owned by Partners.
-Mr. Lampert, as a director and officer of BVF Inc., may be deemed to beneficially owned by BVF.
-BVF2, Trading Fund OS and Partners.
-Mr. Lampert, as a director and officer of BVF Inc., may be deemed to beneficially owned by BVF.
-Inc. The address of each of the entities and individuals is 44 Montgomery St. 40
+BVF GP, as the general partner of BVF, may be deemed to beneficially own the shares beneficially owned by BVF.
+BVF2 GP, as the general partner of BVF2, may be deemed to beneficially own the shares beneficially owned by BVF2.
+Partners OS, as the general partner of Trading Fund OS, may be deemed to beneficially own the beneficially owned by Trading Fund OS.
+BVF GPH, as the sole member of each of BVF GP and BVF2 GP, may be deemed to beneficially own the shares beneficially owned in the aggregate by BVF and BVF2.
+Partners, as the general partner of BVF, BVF2, the investment manager of Trading Fund OS, and the sole member of Partners OS, may be deemed to beneficially own the shares beneficially owned by BVF, BVF2, Trading Fund OS and Partners Managed Accounts.
+BVF, Inc., as the general partner of Partners, may be deemed to beneficially own the shares beneficially owned by Partners.
+Mr. Lampert, as a director and officer of BVF Inc., may be deemed to beneficially own the shares beneficially owned by BVF Inc. The address of each of the entities and individuals is 44 Montgomery St. 40th floor, San Francisco, California 94104.